 “There are other schools in Bangkok with a very similar name!
 We used to be part of a group of schools called St Andrews but then we wanted to move in a different direction; our vision for how to run a school didn’t match.”

 This non-selective school has around 1,600 students, split fairly evenly across its two campuses.
-Teachers are primarily from the UK, the US and Australia, and the school is led by head teacher Paul Schofield who came to the school in 2003 after leaving his position as the founding head of Bangkok Patana High School.
-The average class size at St Andrews is 16, and the teacher to student ratio is low at 6:1.
+Teachers are primarily from the UK, the US, and Australia, and the school is led by head teacher Paul Schofield, who came to the school in 2003 after leaving his position as the founding head of Bangkok Patana High School.
+The average class size at St Andrews is 16, and the teacher to student ratio is low, at around 6:1.

 Here's a school that has a strong academic record but also "focuses on each individual child’s learning potential" and every child's full potential "socially, emotionally and academically".

-Parents may find it reassuring that the school was rated an outstanding school in a British Schools Overseas inspection in 2015; school inspectors from the UK assessed the school in terms of academics, facilities, teaching and curriculum, as well as 'British-ness'.
+Parents may find it reassuring that the school was rated an outstanding school in its British Schools Overseas inspections in 2015 and 2018; school inspectors from the UK assessed the school in terms of academics, facilities, teaching, and curriculum, as well as 'British-ness'.

 An international curriculum

-St Andrews delivers a British-style curriculum with an international slant for two to 11 year olds at its city centre campus.
+St Andrews delivers a British-style curriculum with an international slant for 2 to 11 year olds at its city centre campus.

 Between the age of 2.5 and 5 years, children in the nursery and reception classes follow the Early Years Foundation Stage (EYFS).
-The primary school curriculum from Years 1 to 6 is based on the English National Curriculum, which includes English, maths, science, geography, history, art and design, music, PE, ICT, design technology, library skills, Thai language and culture.
-Students also have Personal, Social and Health Education (PSHE), a feature of the English National Curriculum that looks at issues such as bullying, healthy lifestyles, dealing with stress and emotions, alcohol and drugs, friendships and relationships, and global issues.
+The primary school curriculum from Years 1 to 6 is based on the National Curriculum for England, which includes English, maths, science, geography, history, art and design, music, PE, ICT, design technology, library skills, and Thai language and culture.
+Students also have Personal, Social, and Health Education (PSHE), a feature of the National Curriculum for England that looks at issues such as bullying, healthy lifestyles, dealing with stress and emotions, alcohol and drugs, friendships and relationships, and global issues.